smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

     [self.sdlWindow makeKeyAndVisible];
 }
 ```
-SDLCarWindow watches for calls to [-[UIWindow setScreen:]](https://developer.apple.com/documentation/uikit/uiwindow/1621597-screen?language=objc) and [-[UIWindow setRootViewController:]](https://developer.apple.com/documentation/uikit/uiwindow/1621581-rootviewcontroller?language=objc).
-These are used to create an instance if SDLCarWindow and attach it to the UIWindow.
+[-[UIWindow setScreen:]](https://developer.apple.com/documentation/uikit/uiwindow/1621597-screen?language=objc) and [-[UIWindow setRootViewController:]](https://developer.apple.com/documentation/uikit/uiwindow/1621581-rootviewcontroller?language=objc) overrides are used to link an SDLCarWindow object to the UIWindow object.
 The UIWindow supplied by the application is used as the video projection source and touch event sink (key window).

 **Video Projection**
-SDLCarWindow uses the SDLStreamingMediaManager created by SDLLifecycleManager to manage video streaming.
+SDLCarWindow uses the existing SDLStreamingMediaManager created by SDLLifecycleManager to manage video streaming.
 SDLStreamingMediaManager is used to project the contents of the virtual external display.

 **Touch Events**
 SDLCarWindow adopts the SDLHapticHitTester protocol to enable correlation of SDLTouch events with the corresponding haptic region.
 In a later proposal, SDL will be extended to include focus and selection control on the handset, following the UIFocusEngine model from tvOS.
+[2]

 Ownership of SDLTouchManager moves from SDLStreamingMediaLifecycleManager to SDLCarWindow.
 SDLStreamingMediaLifecycleManager links to SDLCarWindow.
 SDLCarWindow creates an instance of SDLTouchManager and sets itself as the delegate.
 In this configuration, touch events are delivered from SDLTouchManager to SDLCarWindow.

-SDLCarWindow handles SDL touch events by first giving the app a chance to handle them, then translating them directly into actions if the app doesn't handle them.
+SDLCarWindow handles SDL touch events by first giving the app a chance to handle them, translating any unhandled events into view actions.
 By translating touch events into view actions within SDLCarWindow, no additional effort is required on the part of the app developer to handle touch events.
 This is provided for UIKit view types only.

 Currently supported types are: UIButton, UIControl, UINavigationViewController, UITableView, UICollectionViewCell, UIScrollView, UISearchBar, UITextField and UITabBarController.
-[1]
+[3]

 Touch events for custom views defined by the app must be handled by the app.
-This is acomplished using SDLTouchManager delegation.
-An app which adopts the SDLTouchManagerDelegate protocol will have the first chance at handling each touch event.
-If the app handles the event, it returns YES.
+An app wishing to handle touch events adopts the SDLTouchManagerDelegate protocol.
+The app will then have the choice of handling a touch event, or passing the event on to SDL to handle it automatically.
+When the app handles the event, it returns YES from the delegate method.
 A return value of NO instructs SDL to handle the event.

 **SDLTouchManagerDelegate support in the application's view controller:**
 ```objc